Skip to main content

 • Step 3: Right-Click -> Compare -> Values with Clipboard

-App will show the same dialog as the previous section
+The app will show the same dialog as the previous section.

 Compare Fields

-Compare Fields allows you to compare two fields in the same Record.
+Compare Fields lets you compare two fields in the same record.
 This feature also has capabilities to help review a set of records, mark a record for further actions.

 Real World Example